 While at school, personal electronics are subject to the same appropriate use guidelines as school-owned devices.
 Cell phones may be used in the commons prior to the start of school, but they must be stored in the locker during the day.
 At the end of the school day, students may use their phones.
 Student calls must be made on school phones, not cell phones, during class time.
-Students may use the office and classroom phones with staff permission for local calls for school-related business and emergency calls to parents.
+Students may use the office phones with staff permission for local calls for school-related business and emergency calls to parents.
 Parents who have an urgent need to contact students during the school day should call the school office at 541-757-5971.

 Behavioral consequences, coupled with skill development, help support positive behavior choices at school.
 We endeavor to create a system that provides both accountability and opportunity for student growth.
 For this reason, we strive to assign consequences that are proportional to the behavioral issue (i.e. short detention for tardies).
 The following consequences are used as part of the School-wide Behavioral Management System.